-They are really moist, sweet but without much added sugar, and contain lots of nutritional power from the whole wheat pastry flour, walnuts, raisins, carrots, and applesauce.
+They are really moist and sweet, but without much added sugar.
+Plus, they contain lots of nutritional power from the whole wheat pastry flour, walnuts, raisins, carrots, and applesauce.
 Yum!

 The addition of the applesauce keeps the cake moist, and the walnuts add an extra crunch.

 The shredded carrot, whole wheat pastry flour, and raisins kick up the nutritional value even more, and a little brown sugar and spices round it out with some sweetness.

 These muffins are moist without being mushy, and oh-so-delicious.
 The perfect balance!

 For another delicious carrot cake-flavored breakfast, check out these carrot cake overnight oats.